www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/documentation/2021-08-04-t49-improve-licensing-practices.md

 * [ ] Add REUSE files to license pages.
 * [ ] Remove big license header from Java code as this only wastes resources.
 * [ ] Check and/or generate license NOTICE file, in order to ensure its correctness.
+* [ ] Ensure via Maven plugin, that all files have license info.
 # Done Tasks
 * [x] `test.everything` should verify license data as well. -> This is done via `repos.test.sh` instead.
 * [x] https://www.it-cisq.org/software-bill-of-materials/index.htm